 A current Vulnerable Sector Check must be submitted to the School of Education office upon arrival at Burman University, to qualify the candidate to participate in field experience.
 For our purposes, this certificate is considered current as long as it was issued within the previous six months and is the original document (not a copy).
 This is the only police document that the School of Education requires.

 Candidates are also required to provide an Intervention Record Check.
-This link contains information about the process: https://www.alberta.ca/childrens-services-offices.aspx.
+Email cs-ircrequest@gov.ab.ca for details.
 The schools generally require this report as well.